seifudd/lncRNAKB/00-Integration_of_lncRNA_annotations/README.md

-The following steps were taken to systematically combine frequently used lncRNA annotation resources using a cumulative stepwise intersection method.
+Scripts to systematically combine frequently used lncRNA annotation resources using a cumulative stepwise intersection method.